Skip to content

 2. D’Angelo Electrical Contractor

-What their electrical website does well:
+What their electrical website design does well:

 3. 4th Generation Electric

-What their electrical website does well:
+What their electrical website design does well:

 • Lists all deals that are currently available to customers

-• Has a team page with photos of their electricians so site visitors can learn more about the company’s employees
+• Has a team page with photos of their electricians, so site visitors can learn more about the company’s employees

 4. Lycas Electric

 Lycas Electric has a simple one-page website, which makes it easy for customers to learn about and contact the business.
-It’s a great option if you need an online presence, fast.
+It’s a great option if you need an online presence fast.

-What their electrical website does well:
+What their electrical website design does well:

 • Uses an eye-catching hero image and text at the top of the home page